s3v1/rest-api-django/log.md

 Add shellcheck pre-commit <https://pre-commit.com/#filtering-files-with-types> and added filtering with types to get executables.
 Otherwise it will look for  *s.sh files only <https://pre-commit.com/#filtering-files-with-types>

-Added precommit hook for bashate <https://github.com/openstack/bashate> using <>
+Added precommit hook for bashate <https://github.com/openstack/bashate>